kanchukaitis/Buntgen2020_mimic/README.md

 # A reproduction of the chronology building procedure in Buntgen et al. (2020)

 In Buntgen et al. (2020), the authors use a sparse set of ensemble tree-ring chronologies to reconstruct Northern Hemisphere summer temperatures over the Common Era.
-The paper does not provide the chronologies, but does (in the supplemental materials) describe how the 16 member site chronologies were developed.
-This R script uses dplR and the information in Buntgen et al. (2020) and the raw ring width files provided by Buntgen et al. (2021) to create the 9 chronologies used in the reconstruction.
+The paper does not provide the chronologies and nor were data archived.
+The paper does (in the supplemental materials) describe how the 16 member site chronologies were developed.
+This R script uses dplR and the information in Buntgen et al. (2020) with the raw ring width files provided by Buntgen et al. (2021) to create the 9 chronologies used in the reconstruction.

 The Tucson raw ring width files were archived here: https://www.ncei.noaa.gov/pub/data/paleo/treering/reconstructions/buentgen2021/